dionasys/libdio/README.md

 # libdio: easily building self-organized overlays

-Traditional mathods of building overlays topologies require nodes need to navigate in an existing structure in order to find their exact position.
-Explicitly creating and maintaining these structures in dynamic environments are clearly complex and error-prone tasks.
-An alternative to this approach is to profit from the self-organizing properties of gossip-based protocols to build overlay topologies.
-We are interested in the practical aspects of constructing overlay topologies at large scale,  which includes easing the construction and maintenance of such structures.
+Traditional mathods of building overlays topologies require the nodes to navigate in an existing structure in order to find their exact position in the topology.
+Explicitly creating and maintaining these structures in dynamic environments is clearly a complex and error-prone task.
+An alternative to the traditional approach is to profit from the self-organizing properties of gossip-based protocols to build these topologies.
+In this work, we are interested in the practical aspects of constructing overlay topologies, which includes making it easy to  construct, maintain, compose and adapt (on-the-fly) such structures.

-To this end, we present libdio.
+To this end, we present ***libdio***.

-libdio is a library used to coordinate the construction of distributed overlay topologies. lidbio has a very simple API based on node affinity declarations, that can automatically emerge and maintain the requested overlay structure.
+*libdio* is a library used to coordinate the construction of distributed overlay topologies. *lidbio* presents a very simple API based on node affinity declarations, that is used to automatically emerge and maintain the requested overlay structure.

-The core of our solution relies on the idea of keeping apart the declaration of the structure and the process that builds it.
-Our main objective is to ease the process of creating, deploying and monitoring these overlays. libdio offers support in four axes: i) **programmability** by making it easy to program overlays, ii) **runtime support** by handling all the low-level details required to build and deploy overlays, iii) **overlay composition**: by offering a simple mechanism that allows the programmer to attach and detach different protocols as a stack of overlays, iv) **overlay adaptation**: by offering mechanisms that allow the programmer to adapt the protocols and topologies at runtime
+The rationale behind *libdio* is the idea of keeping apart the declaration of the structure and the process that builds it.
+Our main objective is to ease the process of creating, deploying, monitoring, composing and adapting these overlays. *libdio* offers support in four axes: i) **programmability** by making it easy to program overlays, ii) **runtime support** by handling all the low-level details required to build and deploy overlays, iii) **overlay composition**: by offering a simple mechanism that allows the programmer to attach and detach different protocols as a stack of overlays, iv) **overlay adaptation**: by offering mechanisms that allow the programmer to adapt the protocols and topologies at runtime

 libdio is built upon SPLAY framework and this work was developed as a part of DIONASYS project.